310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

             {% bubble Chiaki horrified %}
             …There's a rumor about a ghost appearing in the elevator?

             W-Why did you tell me that!?
-I'll go to the agency through the stairs, so please come with me!
+I'll go to the office through the stairs, so please come with me!
 			{% endbubble %}
         </div>
     </div>